 A: Student safety is a priority.
 We have heart defibrillators, fire extinguishers, and security cameras strategically placed throughout our gated campus.
 CPR classes are available to employees during the summer, and everyone who works with children at STE must take a Safeguarding God’s Children training course.
 We also have security personnel that patrol campus and our parking lots.

 A: At STE, we offer the best of both worlds.
 In earlier grades, our teachers can focus on the unique psychological, academic, and emotional needs of girls and boys.
 Also, in a single-gender classroom, boys and girls neither posture nor defer to each other.
 As students grow older, develop more mature social skills, and start preparing for college, coed classrooms best facilitate a holistic learning experience.

 A: While there is no one educational environment that is right for every student, there are a number of benefits enjoyed by our students and families that are only accessible in a private school.
-Click here to learn about many of the reasons families choose private education.
+Learn more about many of the reasons families choose private education.

 If you have additional questions about STE or the admissions process, contact our Admissions Staff at 713.666.3111.